Monday, 5 October 2020

 6. Livin' Next Door To Alan

-If you can put the controversy to one side, there are a couple of moments in this track that have had a long-lasting influence on me.
+If you can put the controversy to one side, a couple of moments on this track had a long-lasting influence on me.
 The first is the bit after the subtle pause before he adds "and the Leyland Brothers!" to a list of Bond's party guests.
-The live crowd went wild, and I gained a reference fit for using whenever the situation wasn't dire enough for a mention of Burke and Wills.
-Sure by the time I heard this Mike and Mal had already gone but after opening a Pissweak World style theme park and you may as well mention Alby Mangels to young people for all they're going to understand, but it just comes naturally now.
+The live crowd went wild, and I gained a reference fit for when the situation wasn't dire enough to mention of Burke and Wills.
+Sure, by the time I heard this Mike and Mal had already gone bust after opening a crap theme park and you may as well mention Alby Mangels to people today for all they're going to understand, but it just comes naturally now.

 The second is when Bond calls Ben Lexcen and orders another yacht "twice as big and twice as fast as the one I've already got".
-The big where he says "that'll fuck 'em!" is something I say in any situation involving one-upping somebody.
+The punchline, "That'll fuck 'em!" is something I say in any situation involving going one better than somebody else.
 So, I can't endorse the song as a whole but there are nuggets of comedy gold if you're brave enough to strap on the Hazmat suit and wade in.
 Whatever you do, for the love of all that is holy don't read the YouTube comments.

 I wonder if people were inspired to rediscover this song after 1995's dreadful Alice, Who The Fuck Is Alice track came out in 1995?
 I was probably still listening to the Kev version, the tape had done the rounds of most of my classmates by that point and as far as I know none of us ended up as Senate candidates for fringe far-right parties.